 In chinchillas, food first passes through the simple stomach into the small intestine, where most of the nutrients are absorbed.
 Then the food passes into the cecum, located between the small and large intestine.
 The cecum is a reservoir for bacteria and protozoa - the microbiome that digests fiber and produces energy.
 Last, what is left passes to the large intestine, which is responsible for fermentation, storage and extracting water.

-It is important to know that the cecum is made to digest mainly fibers, but few carbohydrates.
-A problem may occur in the cecum and large intestines, which are located after the stomach and small intestines-where most of the nutrients (including carbohydrates) are digested and absorbed.
-This is why we worry about not overloading these hind gut fermenters with carbohydrates, and supplying good quality fibers.
+The function of the cecum is to digest mainly fibers, but few carbohydrates.
+A problem may occur in the cecum and large intestines, which are located after the stomach and small intestines - where most of the nutrients (including carbohydrates) are digested and absorbed.
+This is why we worry about not overloading these hind gut fermenters with carbohydrates, and why we should be supplying good quality fibers.
 If carbohydrates do get to the hind gut, which is meant to digest fibers, it can cause all kinds of problems like colic in horses and enteritis/bloat in small mammals.
 When too many carbohydrates pass into the hind gut, it causes an unhealthy explosion of bacterium feeding on carbohydrates and producing acids and gases.
 This process turns the microbiome of the cecum into an unfavorable environment, in turn causing pain and enteritis in the chinchilla.

-Over the years, our business has received a few questions from chinchilla owners asking whether it is okay to feed rabbit feed to chinchillas.
+Over the years, Chinchillas.com has received a few questions from chinchilla owners asking whether it is okay to feed rabbit feed to chinchillas.
 To properly answer the question, we reached out to our PhD nutritionist; an expert in small animal diets.
-He commented that particular brands of rabbit feed are good… “if you are making a nice rabbit!
-However, chinchillas have different dietary requirements than rabbits, and although they are both hind gut fermenters, they have different goals (high quality fur for the chinchilla, versus a larger number of babies at a time for the rabbit).
-The heavy fur produced by a chinchilla requires high levels of amino acids from a variety of different protein sources.
-He puts a heavy emphasis on the amino acids methionine and lysine.
+He commented that particular brands of rabbit feed are good “if you are making a nice rabbit!"
+However, chinchillas have different dietary requirements than rabbits, and although rabbits and chinchillas are both hind gut fermenters, they have different goals (high quality fur for the chinchilla, versus a larger number of babies for the rabbit).
+The heavy fur produced by a chinchilla requires high levels of amino acids from a variety of different protein sources, with a heavy emphasis on the amino acids methionine and lysine.
 Also, a large number of other nutrients are involved including essential fatty acids, vitamins, and trace minerals.
 Copper is getting a lot of attention lately, and it is needed in very specific amounts for fur growth - but not too much.
 Too much copper can cause intestinal problems.
-Consider the following analogy:
+Our nutritionist gave the following analogy:

 The best thing a chinchilla owner can do is to invest in a high-quality complete feed formulated specifically for chinchillas.